What the role involves

 Where and when

-The Cub Pack meet on a Thursday evening from 19:00 to 20:30 at the Scout Hut.
+The Cub Pack meet on a Thursday evening from 6:30 p.m. to 8:00 p.m at the 1st Halton HQ building.

 How much time do I have to commit?

-We recognise that you may have other commitments, therefore we operate a flexible volunteering policy based around how much time you are able to give us, even if that is only one evening a month on a regular basis it would be great to have you as part of our team.
-A significant number of adults taking on a Leader role do so for between two and five years, others stay until their child(ren) move on from the Group whilst others because of the enjoyment they get out of it stay on for more than 10 years.
+We recognise that you may have other commitments, therefore we operate a flexible volunteering policy based around how much time you are able to give us, even if that is only 1 evening a month on a regular basis it would be great to have you as part of our team.
+A significant number of adults taking on a Leader role do so for between 2 and 5 years, others stay until their child(ren) move on from the Group whilst others because of th enjoyment they get out of it stay on for more than 10 years.
 It all comes down to what time and for how you feel you can commitment to Scouting, we will work with you to help make the role fit around your availability as best as we can.

 Is previous experience needed?

 No. You do not need any previous experience of Scouting, or Guiding, as training and support will be provided.
-The Group Scout Leader will support you and ensure that you get the training you need to feel comfortable in the role and being able to deliver a safe, adventurous and exciting programme for the Cubs.
+The Group Scout Leader will support you and ensure that you get the training you may need.